richeney/ansible-role-ansible-azure/README.md

 # Install Azure CLI

 Ansible role to install the Azure version of Ansible.
-Intended for use by Packer using the standard local Ansible provisioner.
+Intended for use by Packer using the standard local Ansible provisioner, so that the image may be deployed to a new subscription and used as a config management host.

 Includes a default dynamic inventory file.
+Does not clobber existing files.

-Requires separate credential file or managed instance.
+Note that this role is currently configured for managed instance, and adds `export ANSIBLE_AZURE_AUTH_SOURCE=msi` to the .profile and .bashrc files in /etc/skel.
+Ensure that the resulting VM image is deployed with managed instance access to the subscription.

-See the labs on <https://azurecitadel.com/automation/packeransible>.
+As used by the labs on <https://azurecitadel.com/automation/packeransible>.

 ## Installation